Introducing Conversation Intelligence, powered by Loris ->

 Use Contentsquare’s Mixpanel integration to filter Contentsquare session data by Mixpanel events

-You can use this to trigger surveys based on Mixpanel events (e.g., when a user completes checkout) or more complex behavioral patterns, ensuring targeted feedback collection, and connect quantitative metrics to qualitative insights.
+Use this to trigger surveys based on Mixpanel events (for example when a user completes checkout) or more complex behavioral patterns, ensuring targeted feedback collection, and connecting quantitative metrics to qualitative insights.

 For example